Kristina2025/Self-Study-Computer-Sicence/README.md

 I've decided to teach myself computer science, starting from the basics and working my way up.
 At the end of this journey, I hope to give myself a full CS education.
 I'll use free online University courses from MIT, UC Berkeley, Standford, Harward, Princeton...

-Currently working on: Algebra and Geometry + CS106A - Programming Methodology
+Currently working on: Algebra and Geometry + CS61A - Structure and Interpretation of Computer Programs

 ## Math Courses